SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_250e4095-fa08-4101-bb02-e72f870fcbd1_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "Powershell AMSI Bypass"

+    This rule aims to detect attempts to bypass AMSI in powershell using specific techniques.

+    - **Effort:** advanced

 ??? abstract "Powershell UploadString Function"

     Powershell's `uploadXXX` functions are a category of methods which can be used to exfiltrate data through native means on a Windows host.